Six Common Spray Nozzle Problems and Prevention

-Erosion is caused by continued high-pressure liquid flowing through the spray nozzle orifice over time.
+Erosion or wear of the spray nozzle is caused by continued high pressure liquid flowing through the spray nozzle orifice over time.
 This flow gradually removes metal and causes the orifice to enlarge.
 As a result, flow increases and pressure decreases, and the spray pattern becomes irregular.

 Spray nozzle orifices and the nozzle body become corroded based on the type of liquid being sprayed and the nozzle environment.
 Proper material selection is critical when using a spray nozzle in a corrosive environment.
 For example, use of a titanium nozzle when bleach is being used.

 Certain process conditions require elevated liquid temperatures to enhance cleaning.
 This elevated temperature will soften the metal and cause accelerated nozzle orifice wear.

 - Caking or Filler Build-up

 Build-up of fillers and minerals from dissolved material, such as iron can adversely affect the spray nozzle orifice.
 The nozzle will have a poor spray pattern, increased pressure and reduced flow.

 This is the most widespread problem causing poor spray nozzle performance leading to nozzle replacement.
 It leads to poor spray patterns, increased pressure and reduced flow.